Canada's Globalive buys Vimpelcom's Wind Mobile stake

-TORONTO, Sept 16 (Reuters) - The investment company of Wind Mobile’s founder confirmed it would buy Vimpelcom Ltd’s majority stake in the young Canadian wireless company, promising a fresh boost of capital as it seeks to cement its place as a major national player.
+TORONTO (Reuters) - The investment company of Wind Mobile’s founder confirmed it would buy Vimpelcom Ltd’s VIP.O majority stake in the young Canadian wireless company, promising a fresh boost of capital as it seeks to cement its place as a major national player.

 The deal, subject to regulatory approval, includes the purchase of Vimpelcom’s direct and indirect debt and equity interests in Wind, Globalive Capital said on Tuesday.